theunicornguild/BrewIt/05_timer_and_instructions/03_javascript_2_instructions.md

 Next we take the first element in the array and return it with the class `carousel-item active` and increase the counter, so that all other elements will be returned with the class `carousel-item`.

 the count variable is as it's called, counts the number of instructions so we can display them as steps for the user.

-//Mariam: changed typo -> place finally we place the mapped array `instructionList` as the card text/body to actually display the instructions.
+finally we placed the mapped array `instructionList` as the card text/body to actually display the instructions.

 to display this we're going to add it under the `Timer` component in `BrewingMethodModal` within a `div` for styling purposes